 Orange Puree

-- Start by adding almond flour, cassava flour, coconut sugar, baking soda, nutmeg, and salt into a large mixing bowl.
+- Start by adding almond flour, cassava flour, coconut sugar, baking soda, nutmeg, cinnamon, and salt into a large mixing bowl.
 Use a whisk to blend until fully combined.
-(Make sure to break up any flour clumps.

 - Next add in the eggs, orange puree, and orange zest.
-Blend with your whisk, or hand mixer until it becomes a thick consistency.
-If you use a whisk and find it hard to blend, you can use a spatula to finish the job!
+Blend with your whisk, or hand mixer until combined.

 - Finally, it's time to fold in the cranberries!
 Pour the cranberries on top, and gently fold them into the batter.